 - Recurring Extra: The sunburned tourist from the movie returns, and still never gets to eat his ice cream.
 A few new extras become recurrers as well, such as a newlywed couple who first show up in "Yaarp" and periodically run afoul of rampaging experiments ever since.

-- Reunion Show: Fibber, which, as mention above, features the Kids in the Hall cast as Pleakly family.
+- Reunion Show: "Fibber", which, as mention above, features the The Kids in the Hall cast as Pleakley's family.

 - One episode has Nani ending up in Jessica Rabbit's red dress.

-- Phantasmo is an Homage to Chucky from Child's Play.
+- Phantasmo (375) is an homage to Chucky from Childs Play.

-- Experiment #110, a small mouse-like experiment with distinctive ears "designed to annoy enemies with non-stop talking" is a shout out to the Looney Tunes character "Sniffles."
+- Squeak (110), a small mouse-like experiment with distinctive ears "designed to annoy enemies with non-stop talking", is a shout out to the Looney Tunes character, Little Blabbermouse.

 - On the flipside, this can happen when an experiment doesn't affect people.
 In "Checkers", Stitch and his cousins are immune to Checkers' brainwashing so they know how to fight back.
 In "Lax", the titular experiment's power (turning people into Lazy Bums who prefer to relax over doing hard work) doesn't work on Gretchen because she considers hard work relaxing.

-- Superstition Episode: The episode featuring Shoe, who causes bad luck.
+- Superstition Episode: The episode featuring Shoe (113), who causes bad luck.
 At the end, the characters discover that he can be set to cause good luck instead.